sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

   :width: 100%
   :alt: Coordinate system fit with additional correction for lens distortion, the expected positions of the planets now match the image.

-Coordinate system fit to with additional correction for lens distortion.
+Coordinate system fit with additional correction for lens distortion.
 ```

 ## Overplotting Coronagraph Images